aws-samples/config-resource-compliance-dashboard/chat_agent/README.md

-# AWS Config Dashboard and Amazon Quick generative AI assistant
+# AWS Config Dashboard and Amazon Quick chat agent

 ## Feature overview
 This setup combines your AWS Config dashboard with Amazon Quick's generative AI capabilities to create a compliance chat agent that understands your environment and provides contextual insights.